-During our stay in Porto a low pressure with winds up to 40-50 knots, was moving NE some 500 M off the coast of Portugal on Wednesday July 24.
-During the afternoon the day after the passage, a 3-4 m swell from the low pressure reach Douro river and as long as the tidal level was low, the harbor wasn’t affected that much.
-I think the swell loose energy on the 6 m river bar.
+During our stay in Porto a low pressure with winds up to 40-50 knots, was moving NE some 500 M off the coast of Portugal on Wednesday, July 24.
+During the afternoon the day after the passage, a 3-4 m swell from the low pressure reached Douro river and as long as the tidal level was low, the harbor wasn’t affected that much.
+I think the swell loses energy on the 6 m river bar.
 However, when the tidal level increased (approx with 2 m) during the evening, more and more swell pass the bar.
-There was no visible waves in the harbor, the only visible sign of the swell was that Sally and the other boats start dancing with the finger pontoon it was docked at.
+There were no visible waves in the harbor, the only visible sign of the swell was that Sally and the other boats start dancing with the finger pontoon it was docked at.

-Since we wasn’t aware that the marina should be affected by swell in this way, we needed to change the dock lines of Sally and experimented with some different setups and asked others how they dock to finger pontoons when there was swell.
+Since we weren’t aware that the marina should be affected by a swell in this way, we needed to change the dock lines of Sally and experimented with some different setups, and asked others how they dock to finger pontoons when there was this big swell.

 Some recommend loose lines while others said tight.
-We tried both tight lines and loose lines in different configurations and we found one configuration that was better than the others (more comfortable on board Sally, less jerky and thereby less force on the mooring cleats) in a situation with limited space around the boat.
-Since each boat only can dock to one finger pontoon it was not possible to keep the boat from bashing into the pontoon and a lot of fenders where needed along that side.
+We tried both tight lines and loose lines in different configurations and we found one configuration that was better than the others (more comfortable onboard Sally, less jerky, and thereby less force on the mooring cleats) in a situation with limited space around the boat.
+Since each boat only can dock to one finger pontoon it was not possible to keep the boat from bashing into the pontoon and a lot of fenders were needed along that side.

-The figure below show the final configuration of the ropes and dampers we had available.
+The figure below shows the final configuration of the ropes and dampers we had available.

 For the moment we only have one dock line with an Unimer damper and we will prepare one more.
-It seems as a good strategy to have few turns around the damper.
-Then it will be less stretched and less turned during stretch.
+It seems like a good strategy to have few turns around the damper.
+Then it will be less stretched and less turned during the stretch.

 When ocean swell is expected to reach our harbor we will